-We’ve worked alongside H&R Block to provide you, our Airtasker Members, with the most up to date information about tax and how it will affect you.
+We’ve worked alongside H&R Block to provide you, our Airtasker members, with the most up to date information about tax and how it will affect you.

-Last year the Australian Tax Office (ATO) made an announcement outlining tax laws which apply to ‘regular’ income streams, also apply to peer-to-peer and collaborative consumption facilitators.
+A few years ago the Australian Tax Office (ATO) made an announcement outlining tax laws which apply to ‘regular’ income streams, also apply to peer-to-peer and collaborative consumption facilitators.
 Meaning that both income tax and GST could apply to Airtaskers.

 Here at Airtasker, we think it’s great that the sharing economy is being validated however we also understand that there can be some confusion.
-Here’s what you need to know about tax when earning money via Airtasker.
+Here’s what you need to know about tax when earning money with Airtasker.

 How does this affect the Airtasker Community?